-The core-program operates typically Monday /Wednesday and Tuesday/Thursday 9:00 am to 11:30 am and with additional Friday Kindergarten Readiness program from 9:00 am to 1:00 pm from mid-September to the end of June.
-(The Upper Canada District School Board Calendar is followed for winter & spring break.)
+The core-program operates typically Monday to Thursday (option of 2,3, or 4 days) from 9:00 am to 11:30 am. with an additional Friday Kindergarten Readiness program from 9:00 am to 1:00 pm.
+The program operates mid-September to the end of June.
+(Following the Upper Canada District School Board Calendar for winter & spring break.)
 Prior to the start of the daily program, the teachers are busy preparing school activities; please note that the door to the Nursery School will not open until 9:00 am.
 Please also see that your child is picked up promptly at the end of the day's program.